questionlp/stats.wwdt.me/CONTRIBUTING.md

 If you would like to contribute to this projects, there are a few guidelines that you'll want to review below.

+## AI Generated Code

+This project does not accept pull requests or bugfixes that include code that has been partially or wholly generated using AI.

 ## Code of Conduct

-A copy of this project's [Code of Conduct](CODE_OF_CONDUCT.md) is based on version 2.1 of the Contributor Covenant.
+A copy of this project's [Code of Conduct](CODE_OF_CONDUCT.md) is based on version 3.0 of the Contributor Covenant.

 ## Branching